 1. Get a thorough physical exam and medication review

-Having their doctor give a thorough exam and full medication review is a good first step to figuring out the root cause of difficult behavior.
+Having their doctor give a comprehensive exam and full medication review is a good first step to determining the cause of complex behavior.

 Because people with dementia can’t communicate discomfort or needs, these behaviors may have a physical cause like constipation, infection, chronic pain, vision or hearing problems, or sleep problems.